🔔 What Are Bonus Buy Slots?

 🔔 Feature Buy Slots Have Stirred up Controversy

 Whilst White Rabbit went on to become a major hit for the Australian studio, the newly introduced bonus buy feature did stir up quite a lot of controversy.
-So much so that it eventually became banned in the UK.
+So much so that it eventually became banned in certain jurisdictions.
 The argument put forward by its critics was that it put vulnerable players at risk by making it possible for them to spend hundreds, even thousands, within a very short amount of time.

 There is also a lot of discussion on accurately expressing a winning total from feature buy slots.
 If you've forked out €2,000 for Lockdown Spins and win €100,000 back, have you won 100,000x the bet or 50x?
 The former is the generally accepted method, but the debate rages on.